It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 QR code payments are one of the safest payment methods.
 That’s because they offer three layers of security:

-2. Local payment methods: By using multiple/local payments, you’re able to give customers the option to pay using their preferred payment method.
+By using local payments methods, you’re able to give customers the option to pay using their preferred payment method.
 Allowing them to use the service that they trust and are familiar with means they will feel their payment experience is secure.

 These two layers of security make it incredibly hard for thieves to steal personal information or for a customer to fall victim to fraud.